joshuadavidnelson/archived-post-status/readme.txt

 License:           GPL-2.0
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Allows posts and pages to be archived so you can unpublish content without having to trash it.
+Use an "Archived" status to unpublish content without having to trash it.

 == Description ==

-**Did you find this plugin helpful?
-Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/archived-post-status).**

 This plugin allows you to archive your WordPress content similar to the way you archive your e-mail.